zsayem30/AutoCam/README.md

 We are using the 2.1 dvrk build so please pay heed to the `vcs` command i.e:
 `vcs import --recursive --input https://raw.githubusercontent.com/jhu-dvrk/dvrk-github-workflow/main/vcs/ros1-dvrk-2.1.0.vcs`

+Then clone the repository `https://github.com/zsayem30/AutoCam.git` if you do not have access to the required files.
+After cloning, follow the steps outlined below:

+1. Copy over the folder `ubc-dVRK` in `AutoCam/Console_Config/` to the directory `~/src/cisst-saw/sawIntuitiveResearchKit/share/`

+2. Copy over the launch file `raspicam_video.launch` in `AutoCam/VideoPipelines/` to the directory `~/src/dvrk-ros/dvrk_robot/launch/`

+3. Copy over the python scripts folder `Autocam_Scripts` to the directory `~/src/dvrk-ros/dvrk_python/scripts/`

 # Running console configuration file:
 Running the designated console configuration file for hand eye coordination transforms:
 In one terminal run `roscore`.